 Our Children's Education program for elementary students (K-6) meets on Thursdays from 4:30-6pm.
 It includes t’fillot (prayers and songs), Hebrew language learning, history, holidays, art, drama, snack, and much much more!
 Curriculum is age appropriate.

 Our B’nai Mitzvah Class, a bar/bat mitzvah preparation class for 7th or 8th graders, builds community and support among youth preparing and/or completing their bar/bat mitzvah ceremonies.
-The class meets once a month on Thursdays from 4:30-6:30 with Rabbi Brin.
-Students meet individually with Cantorial Soloist Beth Cohen and Rabbi Brin to prepare for their big day.
+The class meets once a month on Thursdays from 4:30-6:00.
+Students meet individually with Cantor Beth Cohen to prepare for their big day.
 Membership is required to become a b'nai mitzvah at Nahalat Shalom.

 Bar/Bat Mitzvah Tutoring

-Private tutoring with Musical Director and Cantorial Soloist Beth Cohen in preparation for bar/bat mitzvah service.
+Private tutoring with Cantor Beth Cohen in preparation for bar/bat mitzvah service.
 This study covers learning all prayers and songs necessary to lead Shabbat morning service, trope (musical notation of Torah), and chanting the Torah portion.
-It takes approximately one year of weekly (1/2 hour) sessions to prepare for the ceremony but may be more or less depending on previous exposure and learning at cheder or synagogue and individual abilities.
+It takes approximately one and a half years of weekly (1/2 hour) sessions to prepare for the ceremony, but may be more or less depending on previous exposure and learning at cheder or synagogue and individual abilities.
 Requirements can be modified based on individual learning needs.
-The student will need to schedule sessions individually with Beth.
+The student will need to schedule sessions individually with Cantor Beth.

 The family must be current members of Congregation Nahalat Shalom to schedule a bar/bat mitzvah (partial membership scholarships are available).

-The bar/bat mitzvah candidate and family should meet with the Rabbi approximately one year in advance to check Hebrew skills and arrange date.
-Two family meetings with the Rabbi will be scheduled, as well as a run-through rehearsal Friday morning before the bar/bat mitzvah ceremony.
-Students will meet with the Rabbi individually for at least three other meetings to work on the D’var Torah (speech), which will be scheduled directly with the Rabbi.
+The bar/bat mitzvah candidate and family should meet with a Rabbi, Cantor Beth or a Cheder teacher approximately one year in advance to check Hebrew skills and arrange a date.
+Two family meetings with a Rabbi or officiator should be scheduled, as well as a run-through rehearsal Friday morning before the bar/bat mitzvah ceremony.
+Students will meet with the Rabbi, officiator or other skilled teacher for at least three other meetings to work on the D’var Torah (speech).
 Parents are encouraged but not required to attend these additional meetings.
 Families are asked to provide booklets for the ceremony, sponsor a community oneg (wine, juice & challah), and make a donation to the synagogue.
-Contact Rabbi Brin

 For more information on the Cheder program, please contact our main office at 343-8227.